overblog/graphql-subscription/README.md

 ## CORS preflight headers

-This does not handle natively CORS preflight headers.
+This library does not handle natively CORS preflight headers.

 ## Symfony